etal/cnvkit/doc/pipeline.rst

 Many fully sequenced genomes, including the human genome, contain large regions of DNA that are inaccessable to sequencing.
 (These are mainly the centromeres, telomeres, and highly repetitive regions.)
-In the FASTA reference genome sequence these regions are filled in with large stretches of "N" characters.
+In the reference genome sequence these regions are filled in with large stretches of "N" characters.
-These regions cannot be mapped by resequencing, so we will want to avoid them when calculating the :ref:`antitarget` bin locations (for example).
+These regions cannot be mapped by resequencing, so CNVkit avoids them when calculating the :ref:`antitarget` bin locations.

 The ``access`` command computes the locations of the accessible sequence regions for a given reference genome based on these masked-out sequences, treating long spans of 'N' characters as the inaccessible regions and outputting the coordinates of the regions between them.

-Other known unmappable or poorly sequenced regions can be specified for exclusion with the ``-x`` option.
+Other known unmappable, variable, or poorly sequenced regions can be excluded with the ``-x``/``--exclude`` option.
 This option can be used more than once to exclude several BED files listing different sets of regions.
-For example, "excludable" regions of poor mappability have been precalculated by others and are available from the `UCSC FTP Server
+For example, regions of poor mappability have been precalculated by others and are available from the `UCSC FTP Server
 <ftp://hgdownload.soe.ucsc.edu/goldenPath/>`_ (see `here for hg19
 <ftp://hgdownload.soe.ucsc.edu/goldenPath/hg19/encodeDCC/wgEncodeMapability/>`_).

 If there are many small excluded/inaccessible regions in the genome, then small, less-reliable antitarget bins would be squeezed into the remaining accessible regions.
-The ``-s`` option tells the script to ignore short regions that would otherwise be excluded as inaccessible, allowing larger antitarget bins to overlap them.
+The ``-s`` option ignores short regions that would otherwise be excluded, allowing larger antitarget bins to overlap them.

 An "access" file precomputed for the UCSC reference human genome build hg19, with some know low-mappability regions excluded, is included in the CNVkit